vortal-coil/kt-cli/README.md

 - **-act.method** - create a request to the API.
 Value should be a string with the method name.
 - **-act.download** - download a file from the ktCloud.
 Value should be a string with the file ID.
 You can get it using another flag or from the API.
   - **-act.download.path** - path to save the downloaded file.
 If not set, the file will be saved in the current directory.
+- **-act.upload** - upload a file to the ktCloud.
+Value should be a string with the path to the file.
+Also you can upload with **stdin**.
+In this case, value should be empty.
+  - **-act.upload.name** - name of the file on the ktCloud.
+If not set, the file will be uploaded with its original name.
+For **stdin** uploads this flag is required.
+  - **-act.upload.folder** - folder ID where the file should be uploaded.
+If not set, the file will be uploaded to the root folder.
+  - **-act.upload.disk** - disk ID where the file should be uploaded.

 Environment variables used by the client:
 - **KT_CLI_PASSWD** - password for encryption and decryption